pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/paper-editing/key-concepts-in-documentary-theory.md

 The cinema vérité style finds his legacy in the more recent more mainstream films by [Michael Moore](http://en.wikipedia.org/wiki/Michael_Moore), and [Morgan spur lock](http://en.wikipedia.org/wiki/Morgan_Spurlock), but is definitely worth knowing about the British NFTS tradition of [Nick Broomfield](http://en.wikipedia.org/wiki/Nick_Broomfield), [Molly Dineen](http://en.wikipedia.org/wiki/Molly_Dineen), and [Kim Longinotto](http://en.wikipedia.org/wiki/Kim_Longinotto).

-I'd recommend to watch: [Rough Aunties](http://en.wikipedia.org/wiki/Rough_Aunties)"(trailer) and "<a href="http://en.wikipedia.org/wiki/Sisters_in_Law">Sisters in law</a>" by Kim Longinotto [The Heart of the Angel](http://en.wikipedia.org/wiki/The_Heart_of_the_Angel)  and "Geri" by Molly Dineen, >[Kurt & Courtney](http://en.wikipedia.org/wiki/Kurt_%26_Courtney), [Soldier Girls](http://en.wikipedia.org/wiki/Soldier_Girls), "[a time comes](http://youtu.be/0EGCFr2jLpU)", and "[Tracking Down Maggie](http://en.wikipedia.org/wiki/Tracking_Down_Maggie)" by Nick Broomfield Check out this interview wi.
+I'd recommend to watch: [Rough Aunties](http://en.wikipedia.org/wiki/Rough_Aunties)"(trailer) and ["Sisters in law"](http://en.wikipedia.org/wiki/Sisters_in_Law) by Kim Longinotto [The Heart of the Angel](http://en.wikipedia.org/wiki/The_Heart_of_the_Angel)  and "Geri" by Molly Dineen, >[Kurt & Courtney](http://en.wikipedia.org/wiki/Kurt_%26_Courtney), [Soldier Girls](http://en.wikipedia.org/wiki/Soldier_Girls), "[a time comes](http://youtu.be/0EGCFr2jLpU)", and "[Tracking Down Maggie](http://en.wikipedia.org/wiki/Tracking_Down_Maggie)" by Nick Broomfield.
+Check out this interview with the latest.

 <!-- ![tmp](https://ytimg.googleusercontent.com/vi/hwYqnjn7Z-E/0.jpg) -->

 <!-- find nick broomfield interview -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hwYqnjn7Z-E" frameborder="0" allowfullscreen></iframe>
+<iframe width="100%" height="400" src="https://www.youtube.com/embed/hwYqnjn7Z-E" frameborder="0" allowfullscreen></iframe>

 Very interesting point he makes, and you can see how it then raises ethical questions, and gives ethical editorial responsibility to the film-maker.
+We'll get back to this point, but for now let's consider Michael Moore's approach.
 <!-- ? -->

 > We like non-fiction and we live in fictitious times. - Michael Moore

 To take this issue a step further I'd strongly recommend to watch ["Manufacturing dissent"](http://en.wikipedia.org/wiki/Manufacturing_Dissent) ([watch](https://www.youtube.com/watch?v=Tdgk-JFVhvk)), see trailer below, where film-maker Debbie Melnyk criticise Michael More for "bending" the facts in some of his docs.

+However before doing so, to avoid spoilers you should probably watch "[Roger and Me](http://en.wikipedia.org/wiki/Roger_%26_Me)"([trailer](http://youtu.be/WQXYAUql6tI)), "[Bowling for Colombine](http://en.wikipedia.org/wiki/Bowling_for_Columbine)"([watch](http://youtu.be/fAouWXzi-1Q)) and [Fahrenheit 9/11](http://en.wikipedia.org/wiki/Fahrenheit_9/11)" [watch](http://youtu.be/cY0OCdHICCo) to avoid a spoiler alert, and put the criticism more into context.. if you haven't already.

 <!-- Manufacturing dissent tailer  -->
 <iframe width="100%" height="400" src="https://www.youtube.com/embed/r3IUU7a4wB0" frameborder="0" allowfullscreen></iframe>

-Before doing so, you should probably watch "[Roger and Me](http://en.wikipedia.org/wiki/Roger_%26_Me)"([trailer](http://youtu.be/WQXYAUql6tI)), "[Bowling for Colombine](http://en.wikipedia.org/wiki/Bowling_for_Columbine)"([watch](http://youtu.be/fAouWXzi-1Q)) and [Fahrenheit 9/11](http://en.wikipedia.org/wiki/Fahrenheit_9/11)" [watch](http://youtu.be/cY0OCdHICCo) to avoid a spoiler alert, and put the criticism more into context.. if you haven't already.

 ## Verner Herzog's concept of "Aesthetic truth"

 In today's documentaries most productions will use a mixture of direct cinema and cinema verite, leaning more towards one or the other, and most often aiming to do interviews, mixed with [_actuality_](http://en.wikipedia.org/wiki/Actuality_film).
-Most amazing combination of this I've seen on Tv recently is the [BBC3 Life and death row series](http://www.bbc.co.uk/programmes/b03ytxmh/episodes/guide)
+Most amazing combination of this I've seen on Tv recently is the [BBC3 Life and death row series](http://www.bbc.co.uk/programmes/b03ytxmh/episodes/guide).
+What I like about it is it does not recur to narration led voice over.
+It strikes the right balance between interviews and actuality, using those to drive the narrative.

 <!-- Life and Death row BBC3 trailer -->
 <iframe width="100%" height="400" src="https://www.youtube.com/embed/iDsN--mRHho" frameborder="0" allowfullscreen></iframe>